Page title

 Regulation 17

-This regulation requires a local government to retain copies of accepted and rejected enrolment eligibility claim forms for 2 years from their acceptance or rejection, and retain copies of the notice of acceptance until 2 years after the claim expires and notice of rejection from 2 years from the day of rejection.
+This regulation requires a local government to retain copies of accepted and rejected enrolment eligibility claim forms for two years from their acceptance or rejection.
+Copies of the notice of acceptance must be retained until two years after the claim expires and notice of rejection from two years from the day of rejection.

 Form 3